HLS-PGR-newsletter/HLS-PGR-newsletter/_articles/2018-06-01-Walking-Tour-Part-1.md

 ---
 layout: post
 title: Tour of Coventry - Part 1
-subtitle: In Part 1 of this tour of Coventry, Sarah outlines some of the best places to go to understand the History of Coventry.
+subtitle: In Part 1 of this tour of Coventry, Sarah & Danii outline some of the best places to go to understand the History of Coventry.
 ---